 Most cameras employ some sort of privacy shutter mechanism, but with very different implementations.
 For example, there are electronic shutters that can disable cameras remotely using an app.
 Sure, unplugging a camera physically guarantees zero access (hackers included), but it’s inconvenient having to constantly plug it back in when you want to use it.
 Plus, you have to actually remember to do it.
 The vast majority of the cameras we checked out can be disabled remotely through an app.

-However, we still want to point out a model not in the chart, SimpliSafe’s SimpliCam, which features a mechanical shutter that physically covers the camera’s view when it’s initiated.
+Then there’s, which features a mechanical shutter that physically covers the camera’s view when it’s initiated.
 Plus, you can set up a routine where the SimpliCam will enable the mechanical shutter whenever you’re home — and automatically disable it when you’re away to detect motion and record footage.

 While local storage may seem like a more secure route than cloud storage, there’s more management required in organizing and archiving clips.
 Despite that, it’s an option for anyone who doesn’t want an outside entity sniffing out content that’s deemed private.